frankgreco/gomicro/README.md

 Basic authentication is enabled by passing the `--basic-auth-file=SOMEFILE` option to the server.
 Currently, the basic auth credentials last indefinitely, and the password(s) cannot be changed without restarting the server.

 The basic auth file is a csv file with exactly 2 columns: password, user name.
-When using basic authentication from an http client, the server expects an `Authorization` header with the value of `Basic BASE64ENCODED(USER:PASSWORD)`
+When using basic authentication from an http client, the server expects an `Authorization` header with the value of `Basic BASE64ENCODED(USER:PASSWORD)` By default, `user:pass` is the default credentials

 #### Static Token File

 The server reads bearer tokens from a file when given the `--token-auth-file=SOMEFILE` option on the command line.
 Currently, tokens last indefinitely, and the token list cannot be changed without restarting the server.

 The token file is a csv file with 1 column: token.
 When using bearer token authentication from an http client, the server expects an `Authorization` header with a value of `Bearer THETOKEN`.
 The bearer token must be a character sequence that can be put in an HTTP header value using no more than the encoding and quoting facilities of HTTP.
+By default, `abc123` is the default token

 ### SSL